|268A.02||Commissioner; rehabilitation advisory council, staff.|

 268A.13 Employment support services for persons with mental illness.

-The commissioner of employment and economic development, in cooperation with the commissioner of human services, shall develop a statewide program of grants as outlined in section 268A.14 to provide services for persons with mental illness in supported employment.
+The commissioner of economic security, in cooperation with the commissioner of human services, shall develop a statewide program of grants to provide services for persons with mental illness in supported employment.
 Projects funded under this section must: (1) assist persons with mental illness in obtaining and retaining employment; (2) emphasize individual community placements for clients; (3) ensure interagency collaboration at the local level between vocational rehabilitation field offices, county service agencies, community support programs operating under the authority of section 245.4712, and community rehabilitation providers, in assisting clients; and (4) involve clients in the planning, development, oversight, and delivery of support services.
 Project funds may not be used to provide services in segregated settings such as the center-based employment subprograms as defined in section 268A.01.

-The commissioner of employment and economic development, in consultation with the commissioner of human services, shall develop a request for proposals which is consistent with the requirements of this section and section 268A.14 and which specifies the types of services that must be provided by grantees.
-Priority for funding shall be given to organizations with experience in developing innovative employment support services for persons with mental illness.
+The commissioner of economic security, in consultation with the commissioner of human services, shall develop a request for proposals which is consistent with the requirements of this section and which specifies the types of services that must be provided by grantees.
+Projects shall be funded for state fiscal year 1995 and priority for funding shall be given to organizations with experience in developing innovative employment support services for persons with mental illness.
 Each applicant for funds under this section shall submit an evaluation protocol as part of the grant application.

 268A.15 Extended employment program.

 Subdivision 1.
 Administration.
-The Department of Employment and Economic Development shall administer this section through rehabilitation services.
+The department of economic security shall administer this section through the division of rehabilitation services.
 The department may employ staff as required to administer this section and may accept and receive funds from nonstate sources for the purpose of implementing this section.